The Benefits Of APSATS Coaching: Interview With Coach Laura & Clair

 Coach Laura: I'm glad you pointed out joy and peace again because I tend to tell people that they are going to be ok no matter what . . . but who wants to just be ok?
 I feel like our lives can be really rich and fulfilling regardless of the stuff around us.
 It can be challenging, obviously, but it's important to know that with just the right tools and practice, we can live the life we value.

 BTR: thank you so much Claire and Coach Laura for being with us today.
-If you are wondering if coaching would be right for you, schedule a free consultation with Coach Laura or click here to see the coaching schedule.
+If you are wondering if coaching would be right for you, schedule an appointment with Coach Laura or click here to see the coaching schedule.

 Again, we appreciate your comments and suggestions.
 Please comment or email directly at email@example.com or to Coach Laura at firstname.lastname@example.org.